2lindell/advent/docs/source.txt

 An aboveground room is a kind of room.
 An aboveground room is never for dwarves.
 An aboveground room is always lighted.

 A maze room is a kind of room.
-The printed name of a maze room is usually "Maze".
+The printed name is usually "Maze".
 The description is usually "You are in a maze of twisty little passages, all alike."
 Instead of going outside in a maze room, say [I6]"Easier said than done."

 A diffmaze room is a kind of room.
-The printed name of a diffmaze room is usually "Maze".
+The printed name is usually "Maze".

 A deadend room is a kind of room.
 The printed name is usually "Dead End".
 The description is usually [ccr]"You have reached a dead end.".
 The brief description is usually "Dead End".
 Instead of going outside in a deadend room:
 	move player to a random adjacent room as going;
 	rule succeeds.
+[This is here because the default outcome of the instead rulebook is failure which then marks the action as failed.
+Often, however, instead rules are really successful actions, so I put this in every time this comes up.
+I know it's not really neccessary, but it makes the outcome correct if you ever wanted to test the success of actions.]

 A person is either following you or wandering.
 A person is usually wandering.
 A person has a room called the prior location.